rcghpge/pymo/README.md

 ## Features
 ### Interoperability with Python:
-PyMo showcases Mojo's potential to become a superset of Python, focusing on enhancing Python's AI/ML/DL capabilities while providing a glimpse into Mojo's programming language and domain-agnostic potential.
+PyMo showcases Mojo's potential to become a superset of Python, focusing on enhancing Python's AI/ML/DL capabilities while providing a glimpse into Mojo's language and domain-agnostic potential.

 ### Integration with Popular Libraries:
 Here's how PyMo interacts with some well-known Python libraries: